-The weather’s getting colder, and it’s time to grab your plaid.
-Or rather, is it your flannel?
+The weather’s getting colder, and it’s time to grab your plaid or flannel.
+But which is it?
 Does the word really matter if they’re the same thing?
 Actually, it does.
 That’s because, contrary to popular belief, and misconception, plaid and flannel aren’t the same thing.
-When it comes down to flannel vs. plaid, we have the answers you need to understand the true differences between plaid and flannel.
+When it comes down to flannel vs plaid, we have the answers you need to understand the true differences between plaid and flannel.

 What really makes flannel unique among other fabrics is how it’s made, and how the end result feels.
 We all know flannel has that warm, cozy feeling that gets you ready for cold weather.
 The reason it does is that it has a bit of a nap to it.
 Basically, it has fibers raised from the main cloth that give it the end feeling.

 These days, you’ll see just about any clothing item made in flannel if you look for it, especially those made for colder weather and a plaid pattern is one of the most popular patterns for flannel fabric shirts.
 This is the most common misconception when it comes to flannel vs plaid: one is a fabric type and the other is a pattern.

 While historians can debate about the exact date flannel came about, it’s generally accepted that it showed up around the 1600s.
 It’s even speculated that some of the first flannel fabrics were made to create blankets that shepherds used for the sheep in their flock.